LiveFastEatTrashRaccoon/RaccoonForLemmy/CONTRIBUTING.md

 will be added and new answers will be provided as long as questions are submitted.

 - [section 1](#1-project-overview) will provide a general overview about the project and its
-  contributors: who we are, what we are trying to achieve, why are we doing it and how.
+  contributors: who we are, what we are trying to achieve, why are we doing it and how;
-- [section 2](#2-community) illustrates the core values that are behind this project, its key goals and an acknowledgement to all the people who helped us to achieve those targets.
+- [section 2](#2-community) illustrates the core values that are behind this project, its key goals and an acknowledgement to all the people who helped us to achieve those targets;
-- [section 3](#3-how-tos) is a collection of operative instructions for those who want to contribute, either reporting bugs, asking for new features, submitting feedback, contributing with code, documentation or translations
+- [section 3](#3-how-tos) is a collection of operative instructions for those who want to contribute, either reporting bugs, asking for new features, submitting feedback, contributing with code, documentation or translations;
-- [section 4](#4-setup-the-development-environment) is dedicated to developers wanting to build the project locally in order to submit pull requests
+- [section 4](#4-setup-the-development-environment) is dedicated to developers wanting to build the project locally in order to submit pull requests;
-- [section 5](#5-project-structure) contains a technical illustration of the tech stack used in the project, the architectural design used in the various features and how the project is broken down into discrete components that interact with each other
+- [section 5](#5-project-structure) contains a technical illustration of the tech stack used in the project how the project is broken down into discrete components that interact with each other;
-- [section 6](#6-coding-conventions) contains the coding conventions that you should follow when submitting PRs, because readability and consistency matter and there are some rules (with exceptions) that should ideally be followed everywhere.
+- [section 6](#6-coding-conventions) contains the architectural patterns used in the project and the coding conventions you should follow when submitting PRs, because readability and consistency matter and there are some rules (with exceptions) that should ideally be followed everywhere.

 ## 1 Project overview